phalcon/documentation/docs/mvc-url.md

 ## Generation

 The [Phalcon\Mvc\Url][url] component can generate URLs that are static as well as dynamic ones.
 Dynamic URLs can be generated also based on parameters or routes of your application, as defined using the [Router][routing] component.

 ## Static URLs

 Static URLs are the ones that refer to static resources.
-Those can be images, CSS/JS assets, videos, etc.
-The [Phalcon\Mvc\Url][url] component offers an easy way to generate those URLs.
+Those can be images, CSS/JS assets, videos, etc. The [Phalcon\Mvc\Url][url] component offers a way to generate those URLs.

 ```php
 <?php